 Figures 3 show the new processing block for colour smoothing added to the MPEG-I PCC TMC2 decoder respectively.
 For colour smoothing, adaptive filters based on the median, averaging, bilateral filter, order statistic filter etc. can be used.

 Single-pass boundary points identification is implemented by iterating over all points once to identify the boundary layers.
-For each query point, two groups of neighboring points are defined: the first group includes the immediate neighboring points and the second group includes the points 2-pixel apart from the query point, Figure 36 shows the two group of neighbors for a query point.
+For each query point, two groups of neighboring points are defined: the first group includes the immediate neighboring points and the second group includes the points 2-pixel apart from the query point, Figure 49Figure 49.
+Neighboring points of a query point (colored in blue): first group of neighbors (colored in green), second group of neighbors (colored in yellow). shows the two group of neighbors for a query point.